 1 In preparing the book for Press we were able to quote from a first draft of this paper and from materials we had collected for a revised draft.
-After the book had gone to Press, we discovered some new materials, which we have been able to utilise for this paper, but not for the book.
+After the book had gone to Press, we discovered some new materials, which we have been able to

-2 For the early history of London Bridge, see Stow's Survey of London (C. L. Kingsford's edition 1908, vol. i., pp. 21 seq.); [Richard Thompson] Chronicles of London Bridge (2nd edition, 1839); Charles Welch (Librarian of the Corporation of London) History of the Tower Bridge and of other Bridges over the Thames built by the Corporation of London, including an account of the Bridge House Trust from the Twelfth Century, based on the records of the Bridge House Estates Committee, prepared under the direction of the Bridge House Estates Committee (London, 1894); Gordon Home, Old London Bridge (London, 1931).
+2 For the early history of London Bridge, see Stow's Survey of London (C. L. Kingsford's edition 1908, vol. i., pp. 21 seq.); [Richard Thompson] Chronicles of London Bridge (2nd edition, 1839); Charles Welch (Librarian of the Corporation of London) History of the Tower Bridge and of other Bridges over the Thames built by the Corporation of London, including an account of the Bridge House Trust from the Twelfth Century, based on the records of the Bridge House Estates Committee, prepared under the direction of the Bridge House Estates Committee, Condon Home, Old London Bridge (London, 1931).